-Once you have WP forms installed in your WordPress site, you’ll see it in Installed Plugins:
+Once you have WPForms installed on your WordPress site, you’ll see it in the Installed Plugins:

-Let’s now consider a scenario that when someone submits a form and picks a specific option, we will send them a follow-up email.
+Let’s now consider a scenario where when someone submits a form and picks a specific option, we will send them a follow-up email.

 Here’s how to build this automation:

 Step 1: Create a new form using WP Forms

 Click on the ‘Add New’ option under ‘WP Forms’.

 Once you hit the ‘Add New’ button, the WP Form interface will open up to let you create your form.